uchicago-library/uchicago-library.github.io/docs/dibs.md

 - [x] configure `cron` to run `dibsiiif` in the virtualenv
 - [x] set up samba share for document delivery to access `unprocessed`
 - [x] add Document Delivery team as admins on `dibs-test.lib.uchicago.edu`
-- [ ] create a production instance of `dibs`
+- [x] create a production instance of `dibs`
-- [ ] have our web program director enter an actual book into the app
+- [x] have our web program director enter an actual book into the app
-- [ ] have our document delivery services librarian try to enter a book into the app
+- [x] have our document delivery services librarian try to enter a book into the app
 - [x] change splash page from Caltech stuff to UChicago stuff
 - [x] set up UChicago email address contact
-- [ ] set up UChicago help page
-- [ ] set up stateless production deploy insfrastructure
+- [x] set up stateless production deploy insfrastructure
-- [ ] set up Bugzilla category for DIBS
 - [x] configure production server to use `ereserves@lib.uchicago.edu` email address
-- [ ] figure out whether we want an anonymous feedback form

 ## `dibs` PRs